About

 How much does it cost?

-If students choose to participate in the FRC league there is a Pay to Participate fee.
-In some cases the fee is waived and should never be seen as a barrier to participate.
-We want all interested team members and encourage you to reach out to us if you would like to know more!
+If students choose to participate in the FRC league, there is a Pay to Participate fee.
+In some cases, the fee is waived and should never be seen as a barrier to participation.
+We want all interested individuals to join and encourage you to reach out if you would like to know more!

 Do the students design the robot?

-In FRC, students help with the design.
-They participate in the design discussions and reviews, provide valuable feedback, and often provide some of the best ideas.
-Having the expertise of seasoned coaches to drive the design means that students spend more time gaining valuable experience with a working system that actually stand a great chance of performing with excellence.
+In FRC, students help with the design heavily.
+They participate in design discussions and reviews, give valuable feedback, and often provide some of the best ideas.
+Having the expertise of seasoned coaches to drive the design means that students spend more time gaining valuable experience with a working system that actually stands a great chance of performing with excellence.

 How many competitions each year?

-For FRC there are a minimum of two competitions with the possibilities of qualifying for States (Saginaw) and Worlds (Detroit).
+For FRC, there are a minimum of two competitions with the possibilities of qualifying for States (Saginaw) and Worlds (Houston, TX).
 FTC varies, but will be at least one event.
-We also attend what are known as off-season events.
+We also attend what are known as off-season events in the summer and fall.

-Coaches are constantly delegating tasks to make sure that everyone masters as many tasks as possible.
-After all, training is a stepladder to learning!
-You can expect as much hands-on experience as you want.
-Among other things, students will be using large metal-working machines such as air tools, drills, band saws, lathes, 3D printers, and CNC machines.
+You can expect as much hands-on experience as you want to have.
+Among other things, students will be using large metal-working machines such as air tools, drills, band saws, lathes, 3D printers, and CNC machines if they so choose.

-Yes, students receive as much introductory instruction in these areas as they request and show commitment towards.
+Students receive as much introductory instruction in any skill they request help with and show commitment towards.
 It is not possible to learn everything in one season, but students who show commitment to areas of specific interest leave the team with a level of expertise that surpasses almost anyone in their peer group.
 Coaches do try to get each student exposed to as many skills as possible, but it is also up to the student to get themselves involved and stay active.
 All questions are encouraged, but “How can I help?” is most appreciated.

 Does my student need to know math/engineering/electronics/programming?

-It helps but it is not necessary!
-We see students who may not necessarily have strength in a discipline like math or programming develop an interest just from the exposure and their observation of practical application of those disciplines.
-Furthermore, middle school and high school are the very best time to be introduced to math and science if one does not have a background in these subjects.
+It helps, but it is not necessary!
+We see students who may not necessarily have strength in a discipline like math or programming develop an interest just from the exposure and their observation of the practical application of those disciplines.
+Furthermore, middle school and high school are the best times to be introduced to math and science if one does not have a background in these subjects.
 We heartily encourage students who have a dedication to learning to join now – there is no better time to learn!

 What are parents expected to do, minimally, to support the students?